SamuelPhua/Project-2/README.md

 This is a movie app developed using React native

+This movie app allows me to search for movies that you want, and watch the trailers of the movies from Youtube

+Additionally, it allows me to add movies to Watch Later page and remove the movies from the Home page and Watch Later page

+The app looks like this

+The folders are segregated nicely into Components, Variables, Layouts and Pages

 To run this app, you have to do the following

 - npm install